 Surely you've heard of acupressure before.
 If not, here is a short summary:

-Acupressure is part of Traditional Chinese Medicine and was developed about 5,000 years ago.
+Acupressure is part of traditional Chinese medicine and was developed around 5,000 years ago.
 According to the theory, meridians, energy pathways, run through your body.
-If these are disturbed or blocked, it can lead to impairments - including pain.
+If these are disturbed or blocked, this can lead to impairments - including pain.
 Acupressure points are located next to the meridians.
 By treating these directly, blockages can be released and the energy pathways are free again.
-For the back area, the bladder meridian is especially important - in fact, it is the strongest meridian in your entire body and runs from the corner of your eye, through your head and neck, and across your entire back.
+The bladder meridian is particularly important for the back area - in fact, it is the strongest meridian in your entire body and runs from the corner of the eye via the head and neck over the entire back.

 To treat your acupressure points along the bladder meridian, you can easily use an acupressure mat.
 It is equipped with many small points.
 When you lie down on it, the points press into the muscles, increasing the blood flow so that the body area becomes warmer.
 Tension and the like can be relieved - and deep relaxation is also a fabulous side effect.